akhilsatti47/BUS4498_Team_Build/README.md

 **Problem to be solved**: Increase the attendance to the registration rate in the margin of 30-40% for the organization CodeBox events that are held at Cal Poly Slo club meetings.
 Our system aims to improve this ratio by identifying at-risk registrants early and prompting timely confirmations, so staff officials can plan more accurately and reduce wasted resources.

-*Replace every bracketed prompt below with your team's information.
-Delete this instruction and any unused placeholder text before committing the completed charter.*

 ## Team Charter

 ### Team Name